This pear jam is flavored with a hint of vanilla and cardamom that add that touch of warmth but let the pear flavors shine. Easy and delicious!

 - Allow to cool a few minutes before transferring to a sterile jar.

 This pear jam quickly became a favorite in our house, and I'm sure that's not just because the boys helped make it.
-With a wonderful pear flavor and gentle warm spice, it's perfect with anything you can find the excuse to spread it on.
+With a wonderful pear flavor and gentle warm spice, it's perfect on toast or anything else you can find the excuse to spread it on.

 Try these other delicious homemade jams: